9Erza/ApexDash/README.md

 127.0.0.1:23666 UDP
 ```

+For telemetry to update correctly, the game must be actively sending Data Out packets.

+In most cases, this means you need to be driving in-game rather than sitting in a menu or pause screen.

+---

 ## Debugging

+ApexDash includes a local debug endpoint for troubleshooting.

-The debug endpoint is active only when at least one ApexDash tile is visible/active on your Stream Dock page.
+The debug endpoint is active only when at least one ApexDash tile is visible or active on your Stream Dock page.

 After Stream Dock starts and an ApexDash tile is visible, open: